50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Lauren Costanza (from Los Angeles, California, USA) started Bluminary almost 3 years ago.
+Lauren Costanza (from Los Angeles, California, USA) started Bluminary over 3 years ago.

 Hello!
 My name is Lauren Costanza, and I recently started a candle business called Bluminary.
 I was born and raised in Texas but spent a year in the Netherlands, earning my Master’s degree.
 While there, I spent my weekends traveling throughout Europe, crossing different locations off my bucket list.
 I photographed every moment, and it will forever be a favorite time in my life.